 * Flooding expected to worsen over coming days

-Thirty-one deaths have been attributed to the storm in North Carolina, eight in South Carolina and one in Virginia.
+At least 36 deaths have been attributed to the storm, including 27 in North Carolina, eight in South Carolina and one in Virginia.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*